Appearance & Reality > The Lord Jesus Christ > Strong and weak

 ‘And I will say to my soul, “Soul, you have many goods laid up for many years to come; take your ease, eat, drink and be merry” ’ (Luke 12:19).

-The man took for granted he would have many years of ease and plenty ahead of him as he had all his plans in place and he would be able to make much, as his land was very productive.
-He was presumptuous.
+The man took for granted he would have many years of ease and abundance ahead of him.
+He had all his plans in place and he thought that his accumulated wealth would last him for a long time to come.
+He was being presumptuous.
 He did not think that anything could happen to him.
-In reality, he could die at any time and he would have to give an account of his life to the Lord.
-He could lose all his possessions, or he could have many years of sorrow, pain and anguish awaiting him.
+He did not consider that he could die at any time and he would have to give an account of his life to God, or that he could lose all his possessions, or have many years of sorrow, pain and anguish awaiting him.
 He did not realise that that very night, God would pronounce: “You fool!
 This very night your soul is required of you”.

 3. Beware of the wrong basis for our security

-Many of us have not properly resolved this issue.
-While we have plenty - a good stable job, a fairly substantial bank account - we can quite readily say that our security is in the Lord.
+While we have plenty – a good and stable job, a substantial bank account – we can readily say that our security is in the Lord.
 But if these things are threatened or taken away, would we still have a deep sense of security in the Lord?
-Are we prepared to embark on a course of action which we recognise God desires of us but would mean foregoing a regular source of income and the need to truly trust God to provide for our material needs?
+Are we prepared to take a course of action that we recognise God desires of us, but one that would mean forgoing a regular source of income?
+Are we prepared to do that and trust God to provide for our material needs?

 We cannot increase our sense of security in the Lord by simply trying hard not to place our security on other things.
 True security in God comes about only when we have a true basis for confidence in God.
 This requires that we live a life pleasing to God.
 We must be right with God before we can have true security.
-If we do not have true faith, we may be frustrated and disillusioned trying to have a sense of security in God.
+Those whose lives are not pleasing to God do not have proper basis for such confidence in Him.
+If they affirm strong faith in God’s provisions and undertaking for their lives, they may end up frustrated and disillusioned.

 Many look to Psalms 23 for comfort and an assurance of God’s provision and undertaking: “The Lord is my shepherd, I shall not want”.
-We may also try to comfort and assure others in this way.
-But it can easily be a false sense of comfort.
+We may also try to comfort and assure others by quoting this psalm.
+But the sense of comfort may be false.
 Psalms 23 does not promise or assure us any of those things.

 Psalms 23 is a testimony of David.
 He testified: “The Lord is my shepherd, I shall not want”.
 This was real in David’s life.
 He loved the Lord and sought to walk with Him.
 Although he had weaknesses, he trusted God and walked humbly with Him.
 He was a man whom God appreciated - a man after God’s own heart.

 There are no promises in Psalms 23 for us to claim.
 But this psalm can be a strong encouragement to us.
-If we love the Lord and learn to walk with God the way David did, we too can have a deep and proper assurance of God's provision and undertaking.
+If we love the Lord and learn to walk with God the way David had sought to, we too can have a deep and proper assurance of God's provision and undertaking.

-True security is in the Lord, and in His provision and undertaking for us.
-But it is true only for one who loves the Lord, who walks with Him.
+True security is in the Lord and in His provision and undertaking for us.
+But it is true only for the one who loves the Lord, who walks with Him.

 4. Beware of self-centredness and selfishness

-A major problem with the rich man was his self-centeredness and selfishness.
+A major problem with the rich man in the parable was his self-centeredness and selfishness.
 Why did he want to amass his possessions?
 It was because he wanted to store up treasures for himself.
-He was planning for many years of self-indulgence when he could “eat, drink and be merry”.
+He was planning for many years of self-indulgence, when he could “eat, drink and be merry”.

-Although material riches can be a snare, it is not an evil in itself.
-If the Lord sees it fit, in our faithful walk with Him, to entrust us with material possession and wealth, we can put them to good use.
+Although material riches can be a snare, it is not evil in itself.
+In our faithful walk with the Lord, He may see it fit to entrust us with material possessions and wealth.
+When He does so, we are to put them to good use.
 But we must not rationalise or think that it is all right to set our heart on pursuing wealth because we can put it to good use.

 5. Beware that you are not pronounced a fool